dragona/android-intro/13_Weather_Application/readme.md

 ![After adding the images to the design](display/design_version_02.gif)

 So far so good, but I still need to update my button.
-I could use an image for this batton as well, but I know I can achieve this desired design by using shapes.
+I could use an image for this button as well, but I know I can achieve this desired design by using shapes.

 In Android, we can intercept the states of a given button: normal position or pressed.
 I can then specify the design to be used for each given state.
 I will create 3 new files and will place them in my drawable folder.
 A selector and two other files for shape definitions.